git-ftp/git-ftp/man/git-ftp.1.md

 :	FTP login name.
 If no argument is given, local user will be taken.

 `-p [password]`, `--passwd [password]`
 :	FTP password.
-If no argument is given, a password prompt will be shown.
+See `-P` for interactive passwort prompt.

+`-P`, `--ask-passwd`
+:	Ask for FTP password interactively.

 `-k [[user]@[account]]`, `--keychain [[user]@[account]]`
 :	FTP password from KeyChain (Mac OS X only).